neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 ### Updating the state to add new entries

 Let's add new entries to the state now.

-Locate the component with the shared state (the `App` component in this template).
+- Locate the component with the shared state.
+(The `App` component in this template.)

-- Create a function called `handleAddEntry`
+- Create a function called `handleAddEntry`.
 - The function should accept a parameter called `newEntry`, which should be an object describing the new entry.

 Your new journal entry needs a date.